 Trade association Is your position on climate change consistent with theirs?
-Please explain the trade association's position How have you, or are you attempting to, influence the position? accrue directly to the building that makes these investments.
-In other words, buildings - not utilities - need to accrue any credits or offsets in a regulatory cap and trade program.
-Legislation must allow the free market to work by rewarding investors in efficiency or renewable energy with the financial value of the resulting CO2 emissions reductions.
+Please explain the trade association's position How have you, or are you attempting to, influence the position? must allow the free market to work by rewarding investors in efficiency or renewable energy with the financial value of the resulting CO2 emissions reductions.
 BOMA International opposes cap and trade policy options that do not reinvest funds raised into energy efficiency and would increase costs to business without reinvesting to effectively accomplish its environmental objectives.
 BOMA International also supports incentives to promote investment in water efficient products for commercial buildings, such as toilets, urinals, faucets, shower heads, re-landscaping, site irrigation systems and applicable HVAC systems.
 BOMA International supports voluntary and incentive-based programs for reducing greenhouse gas (GHG) emissions.
 BOMA International also believes the value of GHG reductions will accelerate building energy efficiency investments most efficiently if the benefits accrue directly to the building that makes these investments.
 In other words, buildings - not utilities - need to accrue any credits or offsets in a regulatory cap and trade program.
 Legislation must allow the free market to work by rewarding investors in efficiency or renewable energy with the financial value of the resulting CO2 emissions reductions.
 BOMA International opposes cap and trade policy options that do not reinvest funds raised into energy efficiency and would increase costs to business without reinvesting to effectively accomplish its environmental objectives.
 BOMA International also supports incentives to promote investment in water efficient products for commercial buildings, such as toilets, urinals, faucets, shower heads, re-landscaping, site irrigation systems and applicable HVAC systems.